 Recording Data While Moving the Phone

-Optional: As an alternative to writing down the lux values while you do the experiment, the Science Journal App allows you to record how light intensity varies over time.
+Optional: As an alternative to writing down the lux values while you do the experiment, the phyphox app allows you to record how light intensity varies over time.
 If done as described below, you can read the measured lux values for different distances from such a graph.

 - Put your phone in place at the starting distance you determined in step 3 of section "Measuring."
 Write the starting distance down in your notebook.